 Call your local bowling alley well in advance of the birthday party.
 You’ll likely need to reserve the lanes for your group.
 Ideally, you’ll want one lane for every four bowlers.
 Some bowling alleys will allow you to have more than that, but the kids might get restless waiting long for their turn to come up.

-Also find out whether you can bring a cake, drinks and snacks and other items you might want or need.
-More than likely, you’ll be able to bring a cake, but you’ll have to order snacks and drinks from the venue.
-Depending on the time of day of the party, you could plan to serve French fries and other small bites or order pizza, burgers, or another dinner fare if the party is held during the lunch or dinner hours.
+Ask whether you can bring a cake, drinks, and snacks and other items you might want or need or you must purchase them from the bowling alley food service.
 Some bowling venues will offer a party package that includes food, so ask about any group rates they offer to make the food more affordable.

 Before purchasing or making decorations, also inquire about the rules regarding those.
 The bowling alley might say balloons are OK, for example, but confetti is not.

-Another important piece of information to gather ahead of time: do the kids need to bring their own bowling shoes or is renting them part of the package?
+Another important piece of information to gather ahead of time is whether the kids need to bring their own bowling shoes or whether renting them part of the package.
 That’s especially important if the party is for very young children or if younger siblings will attend since some bowling alleys don’t have shoes in small sizes.
 If that’s the case, you’ll want to warn those parents to bring sturdy sneakers for the young children to wear.